Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Snort.md

 IPS is an active protecting solution for preventing possible malicious activities/patterns, abnormal incidents, and policy violations.
 It is responsible for stopping/preventing/terminating the suspicious event as soon as the detection is preformed.
 Four main types are as follows:
 	- Network Intrusion Prevention System (NIPS) - Monitors the traffic flow from various areas of the network.
 The aim is to protect the traffic on the entire subnet.
 	- Behavior-based Intrusion Prevention System (Network Based Analysis - NBA) -Monitors the traffic flow from various areas of the network.
 Aims to protect the traffic on the entire subnet.
 If a signature is identified, the connection is terminated.
-Requires a training period in order to function well.
+Requires a training period in order to function well that is also known as baselining.
 	- Wireless Intrusion Prevention System (WIPS) - Monitors the traffic flow from a wireless network.
 Aims to protect wireless traffic and stop possible attacks that could be launched from there.
 If a signature is identified, the connection is terminated.
 	- Host-Based Intrusion Prevention System (HIPS) - Protects the traffic flow from a single endpoint device.
 Aims to investigate the traffic on a particular device.
 If a signature is identified, the connection is terminated.
 Similar to HIDS but stops threats instead of alerting.